 Let's look at the design concepts together to see their unique looks.

-As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their $400 budget-friendly Ascenta / 100 series right through to their $2000 luxury Benchmark series.
+As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their sub $600 budget-friendly 100 series (formerly knowns as Ascenta series) right through to their $2,000 luxury Benchmark series, and even ADA dishwashers.

-Like LG, you'll find different styles of dishwashers such as front control, hidden control, and also 18” compact dishwashers for smaller spaces.
-Besides the regular color and stainless steel finishes, Bosch offers panel ready designs on some models that allow customers to customize their own front door finishes to match in with their existing cabinetry.
+Like LG, you'll find different styles of dishwashers such as front control, hidden control, and also 18-inch dishwashers for smaller spaces.
+Besides the regular color and stainless steel finishes, Bosch offers panel ready dishwasher designs on some models that allow customers to customize their own front door finishes to match in with their existing cabinetry.
+Both manufacturers do not offer any portable dishwasher models at the moment.

 A quick look at the various Bosch dishwasher lines:

-Ascenta / 100 series are the budget-friendly lines, with basic functions and hybrid tubs that combine stainless steel & plastic.
-(As of Q4, 2018 100 Series is taking over the Ascenta name.)
+- 100 series are the budget-friendly lines, with basic functions and hybrid tubs that combine stainless steel & plastic.

-500 series brings increased technology.
+- 500 series brings increased technology.
 The EasyGlide rack system has smooth movement and the famous pocket design appears in the front door.
+AirDry auto open door is part of the 500 series Bosch dishwashers.

-800 series are the most famous Bosch dishwashers.
+- 800 series are the most famous Bosch dishwashers.
 The MyWay Rack technology makes for smooth moving and easier loading plus you get more wash cycle options.
+Bosch starts featuring its amazing drying system CrystalDry on the 800 series selection.

 3) Cleaning and Drying Performance

-It's all good and well having a beautifully designed and super silent dishwasher, but washing and drying cycles are also extremely important when buying a new machine.
+It's all good and well having a beautifully designed and super quiet dishwasher, but washing and drying cycles are also extremely important when buying a new one.
 While most brands offer a number of options, it's good to know just what you are going to be getting, and if the options are going to suit your household needs effectively.

 Program Cycles & Options